 Quantum and Carbon Nanomaterials

-Quantum and carbon nanomaterials activities within the Chemistry and Nanoscience Center are funded by the Office of Basic Energy Science and commercial partners.
-These activities are divided into three categories: 1) Carbon Nanoscience, 2) Layered Semiconductors, and 3) Thermoelectric Materials.
+Quantum and carbon nanomaterials activities are funded by the U.S. Department of Energy Office of Basic Energy Science and commercial partners.

 We study the fundamental properties and applications of low-dimensional carbon-based materials, including single-walled carbon nanotubes and graphene.